defenseunicorns/uds-docs/src/content/docs/security/overview.md

   * UDS can operate without external network dependencies.

 ### Secure Baseline Configurations:
 * UDS incorporates hardened configurations tailored for specific missions.
-These configurations include hardended images to meet DoD standards, further reducing vulnerabilities and ensuring compliance.
+These configurations include hardened images to meet DoD standards, further reducing vulnerabilities and ensuring compliance.

 ### Network Security:
 * The Istio Service Mesh enforces secure communication between services, providing mutual TLS (mTLS) encryption, traffic policies, and network segmentation.
 A dedicated admin gateway isolates all administrative services, so that they are unreachable by a standard user.